mbjones73/Eng-3-CAD/README.md

 ## Tire

 ### Description
+In this assignment I designed the tire of the caster.
+It is a trapezoid revolved around the origin to make the wheel, with fillets on both sides to round the edges
 ### Evidence

 ### Image
 <img src="https://github.com/adent11/Basic-CAD/blob/master/Images/Tire.png" alt="The Base" width="380">
 credit goes to [Alden Dent](https://github.com/adent11/Basic-CAD)
 ### Reflection
+fillets make the sides round
+Revole was a bi ghelp to make a circle

 ---